bradcornford/Setter/README.md

 ### Clear

-The `clear` removes all settings from the database.
+The `clear` method removes all settings from the database.
 This doesn't fall back to removing application configuration variables.

 	Setting::clear();

 ### Expires

-The `expires` sets the cache expiry setting.
+The `expires` method sets the cache expiry setting.
 Can be false to not cache, true / 0 to cache indefinitely, an integer for minutes, or a datetime of when to expire.

 	Setting::expires(false);

+### Uncached

+The `uncached` method ensures the next get request is requested from the database rather than the cache.
+It will also re-cache the item if one is found.

+	Setting::uncached();
+	Setting::uncached()->get('app.setting');

 ### Cache Enabled

-The `cacheEnabled` get the current caching state returning a true / false based on the cache status, retuning the current Setter instance.
+The `cacheEnabled` method gets the current caching state returning a true / false based on the cache status, retuning the current Setter instance.

 	Setting::cacheEnabled();

 ### Enable Cache

-The `enableCache` sets caching state to cache items, retuning the current Setter instance.
+The `enableCache` method sets caching state to cache items, retuning the current Setter instance.

 	Setting::enableCache();
+	Setting::enableCache()->set('app.url', 'http://localhost');

 ### Disable Cache

-The `disableCache` sets caching state to not cache items.
+The `disableCache` method sets caching state to not cache items.

 	Setting::disableCache();
+	Setting::disableCache()->set('app.url', 'http://localhost');

 ### Set Cache Tag

-The `setCacheTag` sets the currently caching prefix tag.
+The `setCacheTag` method sets the currently caching prefix tag.

 	Setting::setCacheTag('tag:');

 ### Get Cache Tag

-The `getCacheTag` gets the currently set caching prefix tag.
+The `getCacheTag` method gets the currently set caching prefix tag.

 	Setting::getCacheTag();